exitus1/Video-Scripts/website.md

 ## Dual-Layer Security

-Decred's hybrid system requires majority control of both mining power and staked coins to pull off a 51% attack, making it significantly more difficult.
+Decred's hybrid system is significantly more difficult to 51% attack than pure PoW or PoS systems.
 To date, Decred has never been majority attacked.

 (link to attack calculator)